 Murray: Public opinion has had a great influence over the future of animals in space.
 In 2008, the Russian Space Agency announced that a monkey from the Sukhumi centre could become the first creature sent to Mars.
 This provoked protests from the European Space Agency and animal protection organizations.
 Similar protests took place when it was suggested that monkeys might be exposed to long-term radiation within the Mars 500 program.
 The Russian Federation has now abandoned the idea of sending higher mammals into space, especially dogs and monkeys.

-(To read more about these animal is space, check out FUEL Publishing’s “Soviet Space Dogs” by Olesya Turkina, edited by Damon Murray and Stephen Sorrell.)
+(To read more about these animals, check out FUEL Publishing’s “Soviet Space Dogs” by Olesya Turkina, edited by Damon Murray and Stephen Sorrell.
+If you buy something through a link in this article, Collectors Weekly may get a share of the sale.
+Learn more.)